platformsh/platformsh-docs/src/development/going-live.md

 See `platform help domain:add` for more information.

+> **Success**
+> Everything should be fine and dandy.
+Congratulations.
+> If not, well, we are here to support you, but first, you should try to figure-out by yourself what went wrong.
+Which is what the next section is about.

 ## Initial Troubleshooting

 You did all of the above and when you visit your website at https://www.example.com (or whatever your real domain name) something is wrong?
 Here are some simple self-help steps you can do.